MasterJonJon/email-spamr/README.md

 # email-spamr
-Simple Python email spamming client
+Simple Python email spamming client.
+Note that you will have to add your gmail usrnm and psswd to spamr.py for the script to work. username = "Enter gmail username here" password = "Enter gmail password here"